akshay-krishnan/CS8803LS/literature/README.md

 - Uses a two stage spatio-temporal (3D conv) Generator coupled with a discriminator.
 10. MoCoGAN - [pdf](https://arxiv.org/pdf/1707.04993.pdf)
 - GAN that decomposes content and motion in videos.
+11 - MCNET - Motion and content decompising using LSTM and autoencoders. [pdf](https://arxiv.org/pdf/1706.08033.pdf)